Showing posts with label rocks. Show all posts

 Word had come to Jesus that Lazarus was ill, but Jesus did not go to Bethany to heal him.
 Instead, He told His disciples, "This sickness will not end in death.
 No, it is for God's glory so that God's Son may be glorified through it" (verse 4).

-A couple days later, Jesus told His disciples that Lazarus had died, but He promised a resurrection: “I am going there to wake him up” (verse 11).
-When Jesus reached Bethany, four days after Lazarus’ death, Lazarus’ grieving sisters both greeted Jesus with the same words: “Lord, if you had been here, my brother would not have died” (verses 21 and 32).
+A couple of days later, Jesus told His disciples that Lazarus had died, but He promised a resurrection: "I am going there to wake him up" (verse 11).
+When Jesus reached Bethany, four days after Lazarus' death, Lazarus' grieving sisters both greeted Jesus with the exact words: "Lord, if you had been here, my brother would not have died" (verses 21 and 32).

 Jesus, speaking to Martha, promised to raise Lazarus from the dead (verse 23) and proclaimed Himself to be "the resurrection and the life" (verse 25).
 Jesus asked to see the grave.
 When He got to the place, He commanded the stone to be rolled away from the tomb (verse 39), and He prayed (verses 41–42) and "called in a loud voice, 'Lazarus, come out!'" (verse 43).